-- Chapter 1 contains information about the front, back and internal features of your server and about the motherboard.
-It lists the features of your server and provides details about the ExpressBuilder DVD. - Chapter 2 helps you installing the server in a rack assembly and in an appropriate place, making connections and starting using your server. - Chapter 3 shows you how to configure your server and helps you set up the options. - Chapter 4 provides the information to remove components from your server and install new ones.
-You will find in this chapter how to install hard disk drives, upgrade memory, install optical devices... etc. - Chapter 5 gives you information about how to solve the issues you may encounter with your server.
-This chapter contains information about the status indicators of your server.
+- Chapter 1 contains information about the front, back and internal features of your system and about the motherboard.
+It lists the standard and optional features of your system and provides details about the ExpressBuilder DVD-ROM.
+It also provides rack version of your system specific information. - Chapter 2 helps you installing the server in an appropriate place, make connections and start using your system. - Chapter 3 shows you how to configure your system and helps you set up the various options. - Chapter 4 provides all the information you need to remove components from your system and install new ones.
+You will find in this chapter how to install hard disk drives, upgrade memory, install optical devices... etc. - Chapter 5 gives you information about how to solve the various issues you may encounter with your system.